sahilrajput03/sahilrajput03/learn-google-office-tools.md

 - `@now` will output as `Jun 9, 2024 4:39 AM`
 - `@today` will output as `Jun 9, 2024`

+Note: This is actually a `Smart Chip`, you can manually add a Date via `Inset > Smart Chips > Date`.

 ## Does heading comes under title or the other way in google doc?

 Source: ChatGPT